j4ke-exe/jgarrison.io/clkwaesqv000b09mpcdv76kx8.md

 ---

-This walkthrough will go over the [Olympus](https://tryhackme.com/room/olympusroom) CTF found on [TryHackMe](https://tryhackme.com/).
-The objective of this box is to leverage an SQLi vulnerability found in a CMS, use `sqlmap` to obtain user credentials by dumping a database, enumerating a subdomain that is hosting a chat application, uploading a reverse shell to gain a foothold on the box, and utilizing a mismanaged SUID binary to elevate privileges.
+This walkthrough covers the [Olympus](https://tryhackme.com/room/olympusroom) CTF found on [TryHackMe](https://tryhackme.com/).
+The goal of this challenge is to exploit an SQLi vulnerability in a CMS, use sqlmap to acquire user credentials by extracting a database, identify a subdomain hosting a chat application, upload a reverse shell to establish a foothold on the system and take advantage of a poorly managed SUID binary to escalate privileges.

 ### Step 1: What's Out There?